 A budget is a plan to help you balance your income against your expenses.
-Depending on your situation, you might budget to break even and stay out of debt, but if your cash flow allows it, your budget should allow you to also save some money each month.
+At the minimum, your goal to try to break even each month so you can stay out of debt.
+However, a good budget should let you to save some money each month so that you can start building your wealth.
 Creating a budget that works is not difficult, however, it does take discipline to stay on top of your budget and stick to it.
 If you have never done it before, here are some basic steps to help you start a budget.

 The first step is to gather your receipts, bills, credit card statements, and checkbook from the last few months in one place.
 Go through them and make a list of your expenses.

 Next group your expenses into a few general categories.
-For example: home, car, food, household, debt, clothes, entertainment, charity, and savings — don’t forget savings!
-You should also list the most important “must pay” categories first — e.g., mortgage, credit card, car loan, food, etc. — before entertainment.
+For example: home, car, food, household goods, clothes, entertainment, charity, etc. You should also list the most important “must pay” categories first — e.g., mortgage, credit card payments, car loan, food, etc. — before entertainment.

 Also, feel free to add some subcategories if you want to be more specific with your budget.